Appalachian State University

 INTERNATIONALLY CONNECTED

-Exchange programs with 41 universities in 17 countries make Appalachian part of the global academic family.
+Over 200 exchange programs on almost every continent make Appalachian part of the global academic family.

 CONTRIBUTORS TO KNOWLEDGE

-A total of $11.1 million in research grants and contracts was awarded to the university in 2006-07.
-Appalachian encourages faculty/student collaboration on research and creative endeavors, so many of these projects generate special opportunities for undergraduates.
+Appalachian encourages faculty/student collaboration on research and creative endeavors, so many projects generate special opportunities for undergraduates.

 ENGAGED AUDIENCES